Product-sourcing and product quality, including animal welfare

 Sourcing policies, practices and guidelines

-Wetherspoon has a responsibility to conduct its business responsibly and ethically – this extends to the sourcing of food products.
+Wetherspoon has a responsibility to conduct its business responsibly and ethically – this extends to the sourcing of food, drinks and other products and commodities.

-We recognise animal welfare as a business issue and strive to ensure the highest-possible animal welfare standards across the supply chain.
-We commit to looking continually into ways of improving animal welfare, over time, and of providing transparency to customers about where the food we serve comes from.
+• commits to looking continually into ways of improving animal welfare, over time, and of providing transparency to customers about where the food served comes from.

-Suppliers are expected to hold a globally recognised food safety standard, such as British Retail Consortium (BRC) certification or an alternative global GAP accredited scheme – a globally recognised food safety standard, providing assurance that their processes and controls are stringent enough to ensure that the food which they supply is safe.
+Suppliers of food are expected to hold a globally recognised food safety standard, such as British Retail Consortium (BRC) certification or an alternative global GFSI- accredited scheme – a globally recognised food safety standard, providing assurance that their processes and controls are stringent enough to ensure that the food which they supply is safe.

 ProductSourcing and sustainability policyCurrent position